ANPI

-Associazione Nazionale Partigiani d'Italia (ANPI; National Association of Italian Partisans) is an association founded by partisans and participants of the Italian Resistance against the Italian fascist regime and the subsequent Nazi occupation during World War II.
+Associazione Nazionale Partigiani d'Italia ('; lit.
+'National Association Partisans of Italy') is an association founded by partisans and participants of the Italian Resistance against the Italian fascist regime and the subsequent Nazi occupation during World War II.
 ANPI was founded in Rome in 1944, as the war continued in northern Italy.
 It was constituted as a charitable foundation on 5 April 1945.
 It persists due to the activity of its anti-fascist members.

 History

 The National Association of Italian Partisans was created by volunteers who took part in the war in the central regions of the Italian peninsula.

 After the fall of the Italian Social Republic, the ANPI spread over the country as far as the southern tip of Italy.
 Most of the partisans who fought came from the center-north of Italy, but there were also members from Yugoslavia, Greece and France.

 On 5 April 1945, the day that the ANPI was recognized as a charitable foundation, the association represented all the Italian partisans and was managed by a council reuniting the different brigades that fought in the war (Brigate Garibaldi, Ferruccio Parri’s Giustizia e libertà, Brigate Matteotti, Mazzini Society, independent groups and Catholic partisans groups), but after the first national congress, which took place in Rome in 1947, problems arose due to different visions of internal and foreign politics within the group.